Volatile Organic Compound Concentration Limits for Certain Products Regulations - Alternative compliance options

 Generating compliance units

 Companies can generate compliance units with products that have been reformulated to concentrations lower than the limits set out in the regulations.
 Companies must submit a notice of intent to generate compliance units before October 1 of the first year in which they want to earn compliance units and report actual quantities in Canada (manufactured + imported – exported) by March 1 of the following year.
-Companies will be issued compliance units within 60 days of a complete report.
+Companies will receive confirmation of compliance units generated within 60 days of a complete report.
 Compliance units are valid for 2 years beginning on January 1 of the year following the calendar year in which they are generated.

 Permits for products exceeding the VOC concentration limits